jwuestef/Show_Local_Weather/Readme.md

 # Show Local Weather
 A simple website to display weather data to the user, based on location.
 It defaults to the user's current location, but the user can input a different zipcode to find weather at that location.
 The background changes based on today's weather.
+The information is pulled from [Open Weather Map](http://openweathermap.org/).
 Originally created as part of [freeCodeCamp](https://www.freecodecamp.com/)'s front end track, and updated during [Eleven Fifty Academy](https://www.elevenfifty.org/)'s Javascript track.